Forgot password

 Contemporary chess fans just won’t understand the brutality of facing a top-form Kasparov.
 His brilliant ideas and incredible calculating ability are well-known, but the feeling of seeing the man play 1. e4 and knowing that you’re already behind because of his incredible preparation is just unimaginable today in the era of computer chess.

-Indeed, the dawn of that era came with his defeat to Deep Blue in 1997.
+Indeed, the dawn of that period came with his defeat to Deep Blue in 1997.
 His battle in chess politics is a minor blemish, blowing up the lineal chess championship timeline and founding his own organization that never really lived up to expectations, not to mention the impact of his surprise early retirement in 2005 when he was still in full control of his chess powers.

 Magnus Carlsen

 Dot Esports is supported by our audience.
 When you purchase through links on our site, we may earn a small affiliate commission.
-Learn more
+Learn more about our Affiliate Policy

 Author